 How Should You Deliver Interview Feedback to Candidates?

-According to Greenhouse's 2024 State of Job Hunting Report, 42% of candidates said stronger recruiter communication was their top priority.
+Greenhouse’s 2024 Candidate Experience Report found that 42% of candidates said stronger recruiter communication was their top priority.
 Delivering feedback well is as important as writing it well.
-Here's how to do it without burning bridges.
+Here’s how to do it without burning bridges.

 Be specific but not granular.
 Candidates want to know why they weren’t selected.
 They don’t need a line-by-line scorecard breakdown.
 Focus on the 1-2 primary reasons and frame them constructively: “We were looking for deeper experience in X” rather than “You failed the X portion.”